 Anyone who has ever had to book an on-site interpretation would know the thousands of dollars you have to spare due to the cumulative costs of the interpreter’s fee, travel, and per diem costs.

-With VRI, organizations can spare a significant amount by shifting to remote interpretations.
+With VRI, organizations can save a significant amount by shifting to remote interpretations.
 Even a single on-site interpretation meeting replaced with VRI can cut down a huge chunk of costs, let alone multiple meetings required on an ongoing basis.

 Flexibility & Convenience